CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 Who was against the commercialization of NASA?
 Who stands to lose if NASA becomes more efficient?
 The contractors and senators.

 These are the people who spoke out against the COTS, CRS, and Commercial Crew contracts.
 It is debatable whether they truly believed the commercial companies would fail or if they were just trying to keep their funding.
 The true answer obviously lies somewhere in the middle.
-However, with the last decade of progress in commerical space, it is clear that the commercial companies were the right choice.
+However, with the last decade of progress in commercial space, it is clear that the commercial companies were the right choice.

-It is a testament to the senators and contractors power that they could overcome a derective from the President of the United States.
+It is a testament to the senators and contractors power that they could overcome a directive from the President of the United States.
 President Obama was in favour of the Commercialization of NASA.

 With the recent OIG report on the cost overruns of the Mars Sample Return program (MSR), I saw a <a href="https://news.ycombinator.com/item?id=26274117">post</a> from a former JPL employee that is very relevant to this discussion.